yandexdataschool/Practical_RL/GRADING.md

 ## Lateness penalty
 Assignments are subject deadlines and will yield less points if submitted past deadline.
-In particular, submissions past deadline will be penalized by __-1__ point per day.
+In particular, submissions past deadline will be penalized by __-0.5__ point per day.

 Homework can't yield negative amount of points, even if submitted 2 years past deadline.

-__Homeworks that got imperfect grade can (and should) be re-submitted with no additional lateness penalty.__
+__Homeworks that got imperfect grade can be re-submitted__

+If you want to resubmit your home assignment, write about it in cirtain anytask week.

 If you think that you have a special circumstances (like your grandmother's wedding) that prevented you from completing an assignment in time, ping course staff.
 We can cancel penalty for you.